 Promoters say that when you use Adya Clarity (black mica extract – whatever that is; how do you make an extract from a rock?) daily, it de-calcifies the body, detoxes heavy metals, oxygenates the blood and eliminates Candida and bacteria.
 I’ve been following the promotion of this product for a while and have watched a number of videos about it and I must admit: I was sorely tempted to buy some and find out for myself what it can do.
 However, the product is extremely expensive.
 If you take it the way they advise (1 tsp in 1 oz of water daily for a month), the experiment would cost you about $150.
 If it worked it would be worth every penny, if not… doh!

-So, before I took the plunge and plunked down my cash, I emailed Jim Haszinger – who manufacturers the nanoparticle minerals I have already written about extensively and which my whole family uses – to see if he had tested this product and what his thoughts are.
+So, before I took the plunge and plunked down my cash, I emailed Jim Haszinger – who manufacturers the nanoparticle minerals I have already written about extensively and which my whole family uses (see my latest formulations as well!) – to see if he had tested this product and what his thoughts are.
 He wrote back:

 “The USA importer for this met with our small group of scientists, doctors, etc and I even bought a bunch of it to play with.
 It didn’t grab me then and no one I sold it to reordered, so it went to the wayside.”